Brunton Park: Flooding

-On the evening of Friday 7 January 2005, the rivers Eden, Caldew and Petteril burst their banks in Carlisle due to as much as 180mm rainfall landing up stream that day.
+On the evening of Friday, 7 January 2005, the rivers Eden, Caldew and Petteril burst their banks in Carlisle due to as much as 180mm of rainfall upstream that day.
 The worst affected area was Warwick Road, where Brunton Park is situated.

 For the following six weeks Carlisle United were forced to play their home games at Christie Park in Morecambe while repair work took place.
 United were still able, however, to reach the playoffs in the Conference that season and win promotion back into the Football League.